gmalecha/mirror-core/README.md

 Bugs
 ----

-If you find a bug, please report it.
+If you find a bug, please report it on github: [[https://github.com/gmalecha/mirror-core/issues]]

 Quick Start
 -----------